-It helps a lot to have a high Google page rank for major accounting and CPA terms, but a pay-per-click campaign for accountants could be just what you need to set your company apart.
+It helps a lot to have a high Google page rank for major accounting firm and CPA terms, but a pay-per-click campaign for accountants could be just what you need to set your company apart.

 If your company doesn’t rank for a critical accounting keyword, you can design an ad that appears when the user types that word.
 Your company name and site will always get prominence above your competition with PPC ads.

-With A PPC campaign, you have a lot of control.
+With A successful PPC campaign, you have a lot of control.
 It’s possible to make campaign changes immediately.

 Just choose the keywords you want to focus on, set how much you are spending, and write the ad.

-PPC allows you to track people that click your accounting or CPA website.
-With that data, you know which ads work and which don’t.
+PPC allows you to track people that click your accounting Firms or CPA website.
+With that data, you know which Google ads work and which don’t.
 You also learn which pages get the most visitors and the most effective keywords.

 All of this information lets you tweak your ads for the most effectiveness over the long term.